Market Reports

 BALANCED MARKET

-The City of Guelph’s real estate market remained balanced in April, with stable pricing and growing inventory.
-The median sale price edged up 1.16% to $782,450, while the average sale price dipped slightly by 1.4% to $791,964.
-Sales volume declined 11.96%, with unit sales down 10.71% to 150 transactions.
-New listings rose by 15.65%, and expired listings surged by 163.64%, adding more options for buyers.
-With a unit sales-to-listings ratio of 41.44%, the market continues to offer opportunities for both buyers and sellers as conditions stay balanced.
+The City of Guelph’s real estate market remained in balanced territory in July, with modest price gains alongside stronger sales activity.
+The median sale price inched up 0.13% to $742,000, while the average rose 3.01% to $776,481.
+Sales volume increased 16.29%, driven by a 13.24% rise in unit sales to 154 transactions.
+Inventory also grew, with new listings up 16.56% and expired listings more than doubling, up 106.25%.
+With a unit sales-to-listings ratio of 42.08%, Guelph continues to reflect balanced market conditions, offering opportunities for both buyers and sellers.

 Click Here to Read the Full City of Guelph Market Report.